camptocamp/oerpscenario/Readme.txt

 sample: => Just sample of a new test folder
 -------

-support: => parsing of helpers and login to database define in .conf file
+support: => parsing of helpers and login to database define in .conf file + all system related stuffs (like the @compile tag used in the rakefile)
 --------